mnaberez/k0dasm/README.md

 k0dasm was developed to disassemble the firmware of the [Volkswagen Premium V](https://github.com/mnaberez/vwradio) car radios made by Delco.
 These radios use the undocumented NEC µPD78F0831Y microcontroller, which is similar to the [µPD78F0833Y](https://web.archive.org/web/20180328161019/https://www.renesas.com/en-us/doc/DocumentServer/021/U13892EJ2V0UM00.pdf).
+A companion program, [k0emu](https://github.com/mnaberez/k0emu), is a 78K0 emulator developed for the same project.

 ## Features